IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     !!! note "Experimenting with model parameters"

         You can see a lot of model parameters or tunables (eg: Predictions, Temperature, etc.).
 Feel free to google and learn about them and experiment with it.
 You may want change some parameters, ask the same question and check how the response changes.
-We will not cover these parameters in this lab as its outside the scope of the lab
+We will not cover these parameters in this lab as its outside the scope of the lab.

 20. Here are some questions I asked and the responses I got.